open-rhoads/flower-shop/README.md

 One of my greatest flaws as an early web developer was loving color a bit too much.
 This site previously had a lively and arguably distarcting bright pink and purple theme that I have scaled back significantly.
 This was a great way to review SCSS.
 A lot of the other styling too needed to be modernized.

 ## Dynamic Content
 This project also suffers from bloated HTML.
-It has a products page in particular that could be re-factored to be much more dynamic.
-I will start by trying to code the functionality using an object of products.
+It has a Products page in particular that was begging me to re-factor it to be dynamic.
+I started by using a simple JSON object for product data and using it to display the Products list page and a product detail page dynamically based on the selected category or individual product.
+The list page includes a default category.

+## Adding Functional Search
+Another great enhancement for this project would be a functional search.
+I will add this once the database is set up.

 ## Adding a Functional Cart Back End
-My last enhancement to this will be to actually hook it up to a database of products and make it function by implementing Express.js with SQLLite database.
+Possibly the best enhancement I am working on with this one is to actually hook it up to a database of products and make it function by implementing Express.js with SQLLite database.
+I am teaching myself how to use these technologies for the first time.